markofdao/markofdao.github.io/_posts/2021-04-20-chainlink.md

 tags: [crypto, blockchain]
 ---

 Chainlink is one of those fundamental projects that I can't just stop talking about.
-This post will be an ongoing proof of that.
-People tend to like my communication style, which is why I'll keep posting.
 Below you can see some of the Tweetstorms I produced to describe this amazing technology:

 - [What is Chainlink?](https://twitter.com/dmitrydao/status/1353850962734166016)
 - [Chainlink and NFTs](https://twitter.com/dmitrydao/status/1349765189072248837)